Editor’s Comments:

 But Knight readily pleaded guilty as soon as he was first interviewed by detectives back at the St Kilda Road Police Complex.

-So there was no trial, but rather a hearing in the Supreme Court of Victoria in which Knight pleaded guilty and then followed by his sentencing.
+So there was no trial, thus avoiding witnesses for the Crown prosecution having to come forward in an unnecessarily drawn-out criminal trial.
+Instead, there was just initial judicial hearings in the Supreme Court of Victoria in which Knight pleaded guilty and then followed by his sentencing hearing.

 Plea Bargain Deal with the Army